The Cybis Horses

 This glazed Black Beauty, seen here behind his normal bisque counterpart, was probably just a test piece.

 Pony and Children was 8” high non-limited edition from 1988 at $575 that was retired before the end of 1993.
-This was one of the last pieces designed by Lynn Klockner Brown while she was still at the Cybis studio.
+This was one of the final pieces designed by Lynn Klockner Brown for the studio.

-Undoubtedly the most impressive equestrian sculpture Cybis ever created is the Knight in Shining Armor, a declared edition of only 25 which was never fully completed.
+Undoubtedly the most impressive equestrian sculpture Cybis ever created is the Knight in Shining Armor, a declared edition of only 25 which was never completed.
+This is a Lynn Klockner Brown sculpture, one of her largest for Cybis.
 At least 10 are known to have been made, and that #10 piece was physically created in 1989 because it bears the 50th Anniversary stamp.
 The sculpture is 25″ high and 18.5″ wide.
 Although this sculpture appeared on a 1993 price list for $27,500 the example shown above sold at auction in January 2019 for only $1500 despite being in mint condition.

 Despite its introduction year of 1989, the Cybis price lists claimed that this piece was “created to commemorate the 100th anniversary of the birth of Boleslaw Cybis.”
 The problem is the math: Boleslaw was born in 1895, and so his 100th birthday wouldn’t occur until 1995.
 So either the piece was not originally created for that purpose (it makes no sense to have issued it six years early!) or someone at Cybis got their founder’s birthday wrong.